davidtchiu/davidtchiu.github.io/teaching/cs475/hwk4.dsh/index.md

 Phew!
 That's a lot to take in.
 The figure below shows the abstract flowchart for this program.
 This should (hopefully) give you a better idea of what all needs to be done.

 ![](figures/flowchart.png)

+#### Hints

+This assignment can be tricky to get started, because there are so many pieces that need to come together.
+Students in the past have gotten stuck on things that ultimately prevented them from getting very far.
+If I were tackling this assignment, I'd probably work on things in this order:

+1. Write a function `char** split(char* delim)`, like Java's `split(..)` that inputs a delimiter and returns an array of strings split on the given delimiter.
+This function would be a huge workhorse for this project.

+2. Write the main command-prompt loop to repeatedly accept input.
+Test the `split(..)` function you just wrote on various inputs, including empty string.

+   - If you're using `fgets()` to accept user inputs, remember that the "enter" key is logged as a `'\n'` character at the end of the string!
+You'll probably want to truncate that newline character as soon as you obtain the user input, and that's as simple as putting the `'\0'` character in its place.

+3. Work on command execution when given the full path to an executable.

+4. Work on execution when given just the name of an executable.

+5. Work on built-ins commands.

+6. Work on handling the MOTD.

 #### Example Output